-Years ago, FHA home loans were mostly for first time home buyers with poor credit.
+Years ago, FHA home mortgage loans were mostly for first time home buyers with poor credit.
 But since the housing bubble burst in 2008, the FHA program has become a very common way for regular borrowers to finance their home.

-As of 2017, millions of people finance their home purchase with an FHA home loan.
+As of 2017, millions of people finance their home purchase with FHA home mortgages.
 This government backed loan is the most common option for people who have trouble qualifying for a conventional home loan.
 Buying a home with a FHA loan in 2018 has never been easier.

 Here are 8 things you should know about the FHA home mortgage program before you start loan shopping: